Meet Your Neighbor Shana Ruskin

 Published on

 By, Pam Teel What’s in a Name?
 Did you ever wonder why certain names were given to things that just didn’t make any sense to you?
 Take the word sandwich.
 Millions of sandwiches are eaten around the world everyday yet what does the name have to do with what you see before you?
-Luckily … Continued
+Luckily there … Continued

 Gun Trucks on Smithsonian